Should I play with DocPlay?

 How much does DocPlay cost?

-DocPlay is available for $6.95 a month, or $69.95 annually – this works out to be about $5.83 a month instead.
-This gives you the full, ad-free service.
+DocPlay is available for $7.99 a month, which gives you the full, ad-free service.
 However, as a good way to try it out, or if you’re just looking for something to watch, DocPlay is also available for free, but this severely limits the content available, and documentaries are cycled through regularly.
 The free version also attracts ads.

 What can I watch on DocPlay?